goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon licks his fingers after every cheeseball, even when sharing.", "Brandon tried to sabatoge the Super Soaker factory.", "Brandon secretly tramples on his neighbor's flower garden.", ];
+        "Brandon licks his fingers after every cheeseball, even when sharing.", "Brandon tried to sabatoge the Super Soaker factory.", "Brandon secretly tramples on his neighbor's flower garden.", "Brandon once brought a ladle to a knife fight.", "Brandon thinks the Golgi apparatus is the powerhouse of the cell.", ];

     function bfactGen() {